 Menjangan's coral reefs are some of the best in Bali, making them a favourite among divers

-If you’re searching for the best reef diving in Bali, this island should be high on your list!
-Set within the Bali Barat National Park, Menjangan is packed with vibrant corals.
-Eel Garden is the island’s most famous dive site, renowned for its meadow of masked garden eels.
+If you’re searching for the best reef diving in Bali, Menjangan Island should be high on your list!
+Set within the Bali Barat National Park, this area is packed with vibrant corals.
+Eel Garden is Menjangan’s most famous dive site, renowned for its meadow of masked garden eels.
 Descend along a steep wall blanketed in coral and studded with swaying gorgonian fans, home to colonies of pygmy seahorses.
-Then, let the current carry you past schools of fish including fusiliers and pyramidfish.
+Then, let the current carry you past schools of fish including fusiliers and pyramid butterflyfish.
 The shallows are home to vast coral gardens, with turtles, leaf scorpionfish, giant frogfish, nudibranchs, and schools of reef fish, making Eel Garden one of the most diverse and best all-round dive sites in Bali.

 Coral Gardens, Tulamben